jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 <!-- TOC -->

+### Installation

+TinyQsim can be downloaded from [https://github.com/jbrumf/tinyqsim](https://github.com/jbrumf/tinyqsim).

+For installation instructions, see the README file in the source distribution.

 ### A Simple Example

 The main interface to the simulator is through the QCircuit class.

-Create a quantum circuit with 2 qubits:
+First, create a quantum circuit with 2 qubits:

 ```
   qc = QuantumCircuit(2)